Tracy’s body got her lots of attention. She could’ve monetized it, big-time. So what did she do? Nothing.

 Appreciate your gifts.

-Many people dream of being as thin & fit as you, as fashionable, as beautiful, as sexy, as riveting, as enchanting, as confident, as free.
-Chances are you’re an inspiration to them, and you may not even know it.
+Maybe you’re not appreciating your body enough, but many people dream of being as thin & fit as you, as fashionable, as beautiful, as sexy, as riveting, as enchanting, as confident, as free.
+You’re an inspiration to people out there, and you may not even know it.

 Maybe they’re lurking and watching you from the wings, maybe it’s not obvious how much you inspire people, but they’re out there.
 They look up to you.